skijit/notes/programming/aws/developer-cert-notes.md

   - Go to AWS->IAM->Roles
     - You'll have pre-existing roles for things like services like autoscaling, cloud9, etc.
     - They each have "Trusted Entities": those are the associated service names
+    - When you create a role for the EC2 trusted entity, it will automatically create an `instance profile`, which you can associate with the instance when you launch the instance

 ## Lambda